Planning for Family Occasions

 Planning

-As Benjamin Franklin once said, “failing to plan is a plan to fail.”
+As Benjamin Franklin once said, “Failing to plan is a plan to fail.”

 Making a plan doesn’t have to take long or be complicated.
-Start small – for the purpose of this blog, we will ask you to make a list of the occasions that you may want to celebrate or attend over the coming 12 months.
+Start small – for this blog; we will ask you to make a list of the occasions you may want to celebrate or attend over the coming 12 months.
+List them out.
+Break down the list into 3 categories and prioritise them based on:

-- “Can’t-miss and will save for.”
+1. “Can’t miss and will save for.”

-- “If I can afford to.”
+2. “If I can afford to.”

-- “Just not in the budget.”
+3. “Just not in the budget.”

 Costs